sstelfox/stelfox.net/content/knowledge_base/linux/qpid.md

 chmod 0640 /var/lib/qpidd/qpidd.sasldb
 ```

-If you have started Qpid with auth=yes configured before creating the account
+If you have started Qpid with `auth=yes` configured before creating the account
 it will automatically create this file and add a user with the username and
 password 'guest'.

 ### Listing Users

-You can list all the configured realm/username combinations with the following
+You can list all the configured realm / username combinations with the
-command:
+following command:

 ```
 sasldblistusers2 -f /var/lib/qpidd/qpidd.sasldb